ros2/rosbag2/rosbag2_performance/rosbag2_performance_benchmarking/README.md

 Note that while you can opt to select compression for benchmarking, the generated data is random so it is likely not representative for this specific case.
 To publish non-random data, you need to modify the ByteProducer.

+#### Number of publisher threads

+In the case of the `benchmark_publishers` binary, a pool of threads is created to run the publishers.
+By default, the number of threads is equal to the number of publishers.
+It is possible to change the number of threads using the optional `number_of_threads` parameter.

 ## Building

 To build the package in the rosbag2 build process, make sure to turn `BUILD_ROSBAG2_BENCHMARKS` flag on (e.g. `colcon build --cmake-args -DBUILD_ROSBAG2_BENCHMARKS=1`)